 The Penobscot Narrows Observatory opens at 9 in the morning, starting May 1, 2021.
 The closing hours differ from those of Fort Knox, so as stated above, make sure you check the Fort Knox website before visiting.

 Other Sites to See Near Penobscot Narrows Bridge and Fort Knox Area

 Some other sites to see on your way to Acadia are:

 Colonial Peamquid: first the area was inhabited by Native Americans and then became an early English outpost.
 The site contains Fort William Henry, a Fort House, stone foundations from different time periods, a museum, and a burial ground with gravestones from the early 1700s.

 Fort Popham: the site of a never-completed semi-circular fort from the 1800s.

 Owls Head Lighthouse: built in the 1800s, this lighthouse sits 100 feet above the water.

 Vaughan Woods & Historic Homestead: located in Hallowell, the woods contain a 3-mile trail system with stone bridges, waterfalls, and meadows.
 The house, built in 1794, now represents seven generations of one family and the changes a home undergoes.

 Make sure to stop and stretch your legs.
-As stated above, while on the way to Acadia, the Penobscot Narrows and Fort Knox are great places to picnic for lunch or take a 3-hour ramble!
+As stated above, while on the way to Acadia, the Penobscot Narrows Bridge and Fort Knox are great places to picnic for lunch or take a 3-hour ramble!
 Not to mention see some inspiring scenery!